 I don’t like to choose themes that are overly fancy colors, graphics, pictures, flash videos and other decorative things.
 As I said before, this in my experience takes away from the user experience because it distracts them from content and since most people look for content on a website, I want to keep it simple.

 Zenlite.
-VERY simple theme.
+A VERY simple theme.
 It basically allows for content to take up the entire page.
 If you’re looking for a site that’s almost as plain as can be, this one is good to use.

 Decorating the theme (template):

-Once I choose a theme, when it comes to decorating, again I keep it simple.
+Once I choose a template, when it comes to decorating, again I keep it simple.
 If I add images, headers, footers or other things to decorate the site, I like to only add 1 or 2 relevant images while the rest could be text in proper colors.

 Here’s a few examples: